 Guidance for researchers

-If you have an idea for mental health or dementia research and you need support with the development of your proposed research design, or support to write a strong application, we can help.
+If you have an idea for mental health or dementia research and you need support with the development of your proposed research design, or support to write a strong application, please contact the national NIHR Research Support Service https://

 Please contact us as early as possible in the development of your grant application.